explodingcamera/blog/content/rust-os/1-hello-riscv/index.md

 REGION_ALIAS("REGION_STACK", RAM);
 ```

-Wiith this file in place, we need to tell the linker where to find it.
+With this file in place, we need to tell the linker where to find it.
 We can do this by adding a `build.rs` file to our project:

 {{ file(name = "build.rs")}}